Colored Markov polycategories and diagrammatic differentiation: Diagrammatic differentiation

 Let $D$ be a parameterized CKSC diagram, let $\theta\in \Theta_D$, and let $D_\theta$ be the corresponding instantiated CKSC diagram.
 Let $\widehat{D}_\theta$ be its interface expansion.
 Write $\widehat{V}(D)$ for the vertex set of the interface expansion.
 This set contains the original vertices of $D$ and the additional unary interface vertices.

 Choose a topological ordering of $\widehat{V}(D)$.
 By Definition~\ref{def:trace_measure_ksc}, this gives a conditional trace measure on the product of the output spaces of all vertices of $\widehat{D}_\theta$.
-Since the variables are labelled by vertices, we regard this measure as a measure on the labelled product
+Since the variables are labelled by vertices, we regard this measure as a measure on the labelled product $\prod_{u\in \widehat{V}(D)} \underline{\mathbf{B}_u}$.
 The adjacent-swap argument in the proof of Theorem~\ref{thm:trace_semantics_ksc} shows that this labelled joint law is independent of the chosen topological ordering.